elManto/elmanto.github.io/posts/welcome.md

   select ae, v
 ```

-The idea here is that we compute the dataflow between the counter variable, that we isolate with the statements *e.getEnclosingStmt() = f.getInitialization() as well as *v.getAnAssignedValue() = e.getRValue()*, and the sink that in our case is the index used for the array access (in the snippet, *ae.getArrayOffset()*).
+The idea here is that we compute the dataflow between the counter variable, that we isolate with the two statements *e.getEnclosingStmt() = f.getInitialization() && v.getAnAssignedValue() = e.getRValue()*, and the sink that in our case is the index used for the array access (in the snippet, *ae.getArrayOffset()*).
 To conclude, we declare that the array access must be outside the loop (*not ae.getBasicBlock().inLoop()*).

-Here instead, the snippet represents the script I used for Joern:
+Here instead, the following snippet represents the script I used for Joern:

 ```c